HX2003/tinyqv-pulse-transmitter/docs/info.md

 ## How to test

 ## External hardware
-You may wish to test with a IR LED, I'm not sure about the current limits of the output pins, so use a buffer or transistor to drive the LED.
+You may wish to test with a IR LED, the output pins cannot deliver much current, so use a buffer or transistor to drive the LED.